 “ANG Pipeline” means the pipeline facilities of ANG extending from the Alberta/British Columbia border near Coleman, Alberta to the border between Canada and the United States of America near Kingsgate, British Columbia.

-“ANG Service” means firm natural gas transportation service on the ANG Pipeline which term ends on October 31, 2008, with rights of renewal to extend such term beyond October 31, 2008.
+“ANG Service” means firm natural gas transportation service FS-1 on the ANG Pipeline which term of service ends on October 31, 2008, with rights of renewal to extend such term beyond October 31, 2008.

 “Assigned Capacity” means 57,500 MMBtu per day of PGT Service.